ORLANDO FASHION SQUARE

 They announced a major reworking of the mall in May 2013.
 Demolition was underway by February 2014.
 Inline store space along the south-facing front of the complex was demolished.
 The plan was to build a 7-story Westin Element Hotel and several streetscape-type restaurants in the cleared area.

 However, the project stalled out before construction got underway.
-It seemed that uncertainty about the future of the mall's Macy's and Sears stores had put a damper on plans for redevelopment.
-As it turned out, apprehension about the Sears at ORLANDO FASHION SQUARE had been based in reality.
-The store was shuttered in November 2016.
+There was a great deal of uncertainty about the future of the mall's Macy's and Sears stores.
+This put a damper on redevelopment plans.
+Sears ended up being shuttered in November 2016.

 Meanwhile, UP Development had signed new FASHION SQUARE mall tenants .
 An (18,000 square foot) StrikeOuts Bowling & Entertainment Center opened, on the Second Level, in mid-2014.
 On the periphery of the complex, Toys "R" us was shuttered and demolished.
 It was replaced by a 1-level (50,000 square foot) Dick's Sporting Goods.
-This store began business on October 24, 2014.
+This store welcomed first shoppers on October 24, 2014.

 UP Development defaulted on their mall loan in January 2018, with Bancorp assuming ownership.
 In February 2017, they placed Chicago's Urban Retail Properties in charge of the operation and leasing of the mall until a buyer could be found for the property.